racket/racket/racket/src/native-libs/README.txt

 build platform, as opposed to the target platform.
 The resulting `pkg-config` is installed into "<build-dir>/dest/bin", which is included in the PATH environment variable when all other configuration steps are run.
-If you used an installed `pkg-config', then you'd end up linking to installed packages on the build machine, which would be confusing at best.
+If you used an installed `pkg-config`, then you'd end up linking to installed packages on the build machine, which would be confusing at best.

 More details for Windows:

- * GNU `sed' is built to run on the build platform, just in case the build platform's `sed' is BSD-style (as on Mac OS).
+ * GNU `sed` is built to run on the build platform, just in case the build platform's `sed` is BSD-style (as on Mac OS).

  * The generated ".dll"s go to "dest/bin".